 Taskforce formed for banking reforms

-The Bangladesh Bank has formed a six-member taskforce to carry out reform initiatives in the country's banking sector.
+The Bangladesh Bank yesterday formed a six-member taskforce to carry out reform initiatives in the country's banking sector.

-The taskforce will mainly assess the current financial situation of the banking sector and estimate the amount of distressed assets.
+The taskforce will mainly assess the current financial condition of the banking sector and estimate the amount of distressed assets.

 It will also identify major risks and review financial indicators of weak banks, according to a press release of the central bank.